ronakupadhyaya/SQL/pg/README.md

 ### Exercises

-Let's implement some endpoints that read TODO
+Let's implement some endpoints that make queries against Postgres using `req.query`, `req.body`, and `req.params`.

 1. Update the `GET /animals` route to to take an optional `name` argument through `req.query`.
 If `name` is not specified, return all animals,